SeismicJulia/Seismic.jl/docs/index.md

 Seismic.jl provides tools to **process**, **image**, and **plot** reflection seismic data in the Julia language.

-### Read and write SEGY, SU, and RSF files

-Convert to and from SEGY, SU and RSF file formats

-### Simple file format
+### _Convert data to a simple format_

 Data and headers are stored separately as _filename.seisd_ and _filename.seish_ for simplicity.
+Functions are available to convert from popular formats such as SEGY, SU and RSF.

-### Data manipulation
+### _Manipulate data_

-Functions for geometry calculation, sorting, windowing, patching/un-patching, and processing keyed on header word.
+Contains functions for geometry calculation, sorting, windowing, patching/un-patching, and processing keyed on header word.

-### Plotting
+### _Plot publication quality figures_

-Color and wiggle plots using PyPlot.jl
+Produce color and wiggle plots using PyPlot.jl

 ---